 Thus, in 1991, the Council and the Commission became two separate, but related, arms in a renewed human relations strategy.
 This innovative public/private structure became known simply as OC Human Relations.

-With the mission: “to foster mutual understanding among residents and eliminate prejudice, intolerance and discrimination in order to make Orange county a better place for ALL people to live, work and do business,” OC Human Relations has become a leader in establishing model programs such as the BRIDGES Safe & Respectful Schools Program, Police Community Reconciliation Program, Dispute Resolution Program, Community Building Initiative, grassroots leadership development and an annual OC Human Relations AWARDS event.
-We also provide support to the county’s Board of Supervisors regarding human relations issues and respond as needed to human relations crisis situations.
+With the mission: “to foster mutual understanding among residents and eliminate prejudice, intolerance and discrimination in order to make Orange county a better place for ALL people to live, work and do business,” OC Human Relations became a leader in establishing model programs such as the BRIDGES Safe & Respectful Schools Program, Police Community Reconciliation Program, Dispute Resolution Program, Community Building Initiative, grassroots leadership development and an annual OC Human Relations AWARDS event.
+Support was also provided to the county’s Board of Supervisors regarding human relations issues as well as responding, as needed, to human relations crisis situations.,